0:00

 • Style (green)

-This character will determine the style of your timestamp.
-There are seven styles in total like short date, long date, and relative.
-We will explain all styles in detail in the next section.
+This character sets the style of your timestamp.
+There are seven styles, including short date, long date, and relative.
+We'll cover all of them next.

 timestamp